 They cover a wide variety of subjects from 3D character concept design to compositing, modelling and sculpting both traditionally and in 3D, and pretty much any other avenue of training for the entertainment industry.

-The range of professionals teaching at Gnomon is similarly vast, with big names including Pascal Blanche, senior art director at Ubisoft Montreal; Maddie Scott-Spencer, texture artist at Weta Digital; and Craig Elliot, production designer at Sony Pictures Animation.
+The range of professionals teaching at Gnomon is similarly vast, with big names including Pascal Blanche, senior art director at Ubisoft Montreal and Maddie Scott-Spencer, texture artist at Weta Digital.

 Gnomon's online courses are taught live through its slick interface, which features webcam integration and screen sharing.
-Classes last 10 weeks and tuition costs between $993 and $1,323, depending on the course.
+Classes last 10 weeks and tuition costs $1,323.

 CGSociety is a social art hub featuring industry news, features, forums and challenges, as well as a strong body of workshops dealing with the more technical side of artistic training.

-These CGWorkshops cover subjects such as advanced matte painting, FX for video games, rigging techniques, stylised character creation and cloth simulation, taught by a collection of film and game industry names such as lead character technical director Wade Ryer, award-winning animator and previs artist Bevin Carnes and CG artist Rob Chang.
+These CGWorkshops cover subjects such as matte painting for production, concept art: from 2D to 3D and character creation for film/cinematics, taught by a collection of film and game industry names such as Len White, senior technical artist at Skydance Interactive.

-Courses last between five and 10 weeks, and prices range from $499 to $998.
+Courses last between six and 10 weeks, and prices range from $599 to $998.
 They operate along the same lines as other schools: each week students are presented with a pre-recorded lesson with homework and a social space to share work and critique.

 There's scope for exposure on several courses with some teachers sharing their student's work online, and student work is often featured on the main page of the website.